giorgioroffo/large_language_models_open_suite/README.md

 These concepts form the foundation for understanding how LlamaIndex leverages vector embeddings and retrieval mechanisms to enhance the capabilities of large language models (LLMs) in RAG (Retrieval-Augmented Generation) applications.

-## RAG implementation with LlamaIndex
+## LLMSuite-Demo 1: RAG implementation with LlamaIndex

 ```
 pip install llama-index-vector-stores-faiss